JontyMC/docker-demo/README.md

 #Docker Demo with .NET Core

-* Fast paced with a lot of command line typing - please ask questions if you don't understand something
+* I'm going to show some slides to introduce Docker concepts
+* But then I'm going to do some demos to show you how easy it is to work with
+* And hopefully demonstrate the benefits it brings to the development process
+* There's a lot to get through, but stop me if I'm going to fast.
+* ```xhost local:root```
+* ```cd dev/docker_demo```
-* Run slides using Chrome in a Docker container!:```docker run -it -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY -v `pwd`/slides:/slides --rm --name chrome jess/chrome --user-data-dir=/data --app=file:///slides/index.html --no-first-run --start-maximized```
+* First of all, I'm gonna run the slides using Chrome in a Docker container!:```docker run -it -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY -v `pwd`/slides:/slides --rm --name chrome jess/chrome --user-data-dir=/data --app=file:///slides/index.html --no-first-run --start-maximized```

 ##What is Docker?

 * High level API and tooling to manage containers

-* Containers are a linux feature that provides isolation of processes
+* Containers are like virtual machines, but they share a kernel and re-use parts of their images which enables them to be much faster and streamlined
-* They allow you to run multiple isolated systems on a single host machine
+  * Like virtual machines, they provide isolation of processes and you can run multiple containers on a single host

-* They're a bit like a virtual machine, but work in a different way by creating a virtual environemnt with their own CPU, memory, networking and I/O
+* They can be shared and run anywhere
     * You no longer have to worry about what software, or particular versions of software, is installed when deploying, because they are packaged with your application

-* Works on every machine
+* They work on every machine

 ##Dependency Hell

-* From local to live, we have to manage a lot of dependencies
+* From local to test to live, we have to manage a lot of dependencies
 * The biggest problem is locally, where we have everything installed on one box
 * Managing these dependencies costs us a lot of time and money
+* We've all lost countless hours setting up our machines or trying to work out why our code doesn't work on another environment or someone elses machine docker

-* With Docker we no longer deploy app onto an environment, we deploy environment with the app
+* With Docker we no longer deploy app onto an environment, we deploy the app with the environment
-* A Docker container has everything it needs to run packaged with it
+* The container has everything it needs to run packaged with it and it's guaranteed to be the same for everybody
+* And it runs in the same way on local, test and live
-* This changes the contract between development and operations, from nuget packages to Docker images
+* This fundamentally changes the contract between development and operations
+* We would no longer deploy nuget packages onto an environment we hope has all the right things installed
+* Instead we deploy the container and all its dependencies as one package
+* This gives us much more confidence that what worked locally will work live
+* There are other benefits to the isolation that containers bring, for example:
-* Containers allow us to upgrade a particular dependency without having to retest everything, as it is isolated to the app that depends on it
+    * We can upgrade a particular dependency without having to retest everything, as it is isolated to the app that depends on it
+    * We can control the resources that a container uses, CPU/memory/disk IO/etc
+    * We can restrict the scope of what that application can do on the host

 ##VMs vs Containers

-* Container share the same kernel, so are much faster than VMs to start and stop - less friction
+* Container share the same kernel, so are much faster than VMs to start and stop
+* They also share code where possible so are much smaller
-* As they share a kernel, you can't run windows containers on linux and vice versa
+* Because they share a kernel, you can't run windows containers on linux and vice versa
-* They also share code where possible

 * With VMS, you have to create an entire new image for any modification
-* Container images are simply files and modifications to them are stored as diffs, similar to git
+* Container images are just files and modifications to them are stored as diffs, similar to git
-* In this regard, you can think of Docker as like git for infrastructure
+* In this way Docker is a bit like git for environments

 ##How are containers built?

-* The Dockerfile contains the instructions of how the container is built
+* Every container has a Dockerfile, which contains the instructions of how to build the container
-* Using a Docker engine, we can build a container image from the Dockerfile
+* Using the Docker engine, we can create a container image from the Dockerfile
 * This can then be pushed to a central registry, similar to nuget
-* 3rd parties can then pull and run the exact same image
+* 3rd parties can then pull and run the same image
-* Like git, only the diffs between images are pulled
+* Only the diffs between images are pulled, so this is quite efficient and quick
+* Now I'm going to show you how this all works

 #Demo Time

 ##Hello World
-* Ensure images are cleared except for microsoft/aspnet:1.0.0-rc1-final
+* Ensure images are cleared except for those needed
 * ```docker rmi `docker images -q````
 * ```docker pull microsoft/aspnet:1.0.0-rc1-final```
+* ```docker pull jontymc/hello```
+* ```docker pull jontymc/vscode_aspnet```
+* ```docker pull jess/chrome```
+* ```docker pull jess/spotify```
+* ```docker pull redis```

 1. Explain [.NET Core HTTP API, using OWIN](api/Startup.cs)
   * Simplest possible .NET Core API